- To establish a regime for the responsible handling of personal information in the public sector.

-- To provide individuals with rights to information held about them by organisations, and
+- To provide individuals with rights to information held about them by organisations.

-As Victoria’s major revenue collection agency, the SRO is responsible for administering state taxes and levies, and for payments made under various assistance schemes, such as the Back to Work Scheme and the First Home Owner Grant.
+As Victoria’s major revenue collection agency, we are responsible for administering state taxes and levies, and for payments made under various assistance schemes, such as the Back to Work Scheme and the First Home Owner Grant.

 Victorian taxation laws